bytedance/lightseq/README.md

-# LightSeq: A High Performance Inference Library for Sequence Processing and Generation
+# LightSeq: A High Performance Library for Sequence Processing and Generation

 ![logo](https://raw.githubusercontent.com/bytedance/lightseq/master/docs/images/logo.png)

 [中文版本介绍](https://bytedance.feishu.cn/docs/doccnUJ5X9WWEdQxXwzbPJ581J0#)

-LightSeq is a high performance inference library for sequence processing and generation implemented in CUDA.
+LightSeq is a high performance training and inference library for sequence processing and generation implemented in CUDA.
-It enables highly efficient computation of modern NLP models such as **BERT**, **GPT2**, **Transformer**, etc.
+It enables highly efficient computation of modern NLP models such as **BERT**, **GPT**, **Transformer**, etc.
-It is therefore best useful for *Machine Translation*, *Text Generation*, *Dialog*， *Language Modelling*, and other related tasks using these models.
+It is therefore best useful for *Machine Translation*, *Text Generation*, *Dialog*， *Language Modelling*, *Sentiment analysis*, and other related tasks with sequence data.

-The library is built on top of CUDA official library([cuBLAS](https://docs.nvidia.com/cuda/cublas/index.html), [Thrust](https://docs.nvidia.com/cuda/thrust/index.html), [CUB](http://nvlabs.github.io/cub/)) and custom kernel functions which are specially fused and optimized for these widely used models.
-In addition to model components, we also provide codes manage model weights trained from deepleanring framework and servers as a custom backend for [TensorRT Inference Server](https://docs.nvidia.com/deeplearning/sdk/inference-server-archived/tensorrt_inference_server_120/tensorrt-inference-server-guide/docs/quickstart.html)(referred to as TRTIS in the later discussion).
-With LightSeq, you can easily deploy efficient model services or develop your own model architectures just with a little code modification.
+The library is built on top of CUDA official library([cuBLAS](https://docs.nvidia.com/cuda/cublas/index.html), [Thrust](https://docs.nvidia.com/cuda/thrust/index.html), [CUB](http://nvlabs.github.io/cub/)) and custom kernel functions which are specially fused and optimized for Transformer model family.
+In addition to model components, the library also provide easy-to deploy model management and serving backend based on [TensorRT Inference Server](https://docs.nvidia.com/deeplearning/sdk/inference-server-archived/tensorrt_inference_server_120/tensorrt-inference-server-guide/docs/quickstart.html)(referred to as TRTIS in the later discussion).
+With LightSeq, one can easily develop modified Transformer architecture with little additional code.

 :tada: :tada: :tada: LightSeq supports fast training for models in the Transformer family now, please check out [here](./lightseq/training/README.md) for details.